Anatomical Sciences and Neurobiology (PhD)

 Annual presentation of research progress

 PhD students who have completed their coursework (MS and PhD candidates) must present their research accomplishments annually.
-This presentation should be 20-50 minutes in length, and time and location of the presentation should be formally announced to the department faculty, staff, and students at least one week prior to the planned presentation.
+This presentation should be 15-50 minutes in length, and time and location of the presentation should be formally announced to the department faculty, staff, and students at least two weeks prior to the planned presentation.
+This requirement can be met by presenting during the Department’s annual “Research Roundup” (15 minutes in length), the students proposal defense, during the Department’s annual Neuroscience Seminar Series (30-50 minutes in length), or during the Kentucky Spinal Cord Injury Research Center’s Seminar Series (30-50 minutes in length) or similar approved venue.
 Presentations at journal clubs are encouraged, but cannot be used as a substitute for the annual presentation requirement.
+During the student’s graduate career, they should present at least once during Department’s annual Neuroscience Seminar Series (30-50 minutes in length), or during the Kentucky Spinal Cord Injury Research Center’s Seminar Series (30-50 minutes in length).

 Dissertation Defense